Warning: This post was written by a 60-hour sleep deprived body and mind. Read with caution!

-Problems with Working from Home
+Problems Working from Home

 2) Social life screwed:

-3) Frustration-frustration and more frustration:
+3) Frustration, frustration and more frustration:

-4) Targets and Achieving them:
+4) Setting targets and achieving them:

-5) Feeling and Emotions:
+5) Feelings and emotions:

-Office vs Home:
+6) Office vs Home:

-Initially you would enjoy it but later on it will add into frustration.
-Luckily my girlfriend is my partner and she is great manager.
-More over, running cost of my office is around $1300/month.
-If you asking for my suggestion: Work from home and instead of investing in office, hire quality people and let them work for you.
-May be like “Work from home” or may be you can let 2-3 guys come to your place. ”
+Initially you would enjoy it, but later on it will add to your frustration.
+Luckily my girlfriend is my partner, and she is a great manager.
+However, the running cost of my office is around $1300/month.
+If you’re asking for my suggestion: Work from home, and instead of investing in an office, hire quality people and let them work for you.
+Maybe like “work from home” or maybe you can let 2-3 guys come to your place to work. ”